shpml/fundamentals/11_chapter/12_assessment.md

   ...

   // this will set the card's 'data-card' to be the element of the array
-  // data- attributes are meant to store data about an element that is not
+  // data — attributes are meant to store data about an element that is not
-  // tied to a style.
+  // tied to a style,
-  // i.e. "king"
+  // i.e., 'king'.
   cardElement.setAttribute('data-card', cards[i]);

   ...